glaforge/glaforge.github.io/content/posts/2024/08/07/gemini-nano-running-locally-in-your-browser.md

 And what about in the browser?
 With [MediaPipe](https://github.com/google-ai-edge/mediapipe) and [TensorFlow.js](https://www.tensorflow.org/js),
-you can train and run small neural networks for tons of fun and useful tasks (like recognising hand movements through the webcam of your computer).
+you can train and run small neural networks for tons of fun and useful tasks (like recognising hand movements through the webcam of your computer), and it's also possible to run [Gemma](https://ai.google.dev/gemma/) 2B and even 7B models.

 But there's something interesting cooking these days: **built-in language models in the browser**!